 Let’s be honest.
 New Year’s resolutions are a joke to most people.
 This is not because it’s silly to set goals and improve your character or lifestyle – it’s not.
 But rather the issue is we make these lofty, vague goals with no staying power.
 We run for the first week of January, hate ourselves for most of February, and resolve to being a quitter come March.

-See how these resolutions respond directly to issues or pain points within your life?
-They are specific, personal and therefore powerful.
+Try making resolutions that respond directly to issues or pain points within your life.
+This will make them both specific, personal and therefore powerful.
 Make resolutions that directly correlate to your life by either improving or finding a solution for problems you face daily.
 Those are the type of resolutions you’ll be motivated to keep.

 Sprinkle in some easy resolutions like drink more water, cook more, etc. These will boost your confidence and give you some easy wins.